ShaneMcGrathDev/ShaneMcGrathDev.github.io/_posts/2024-04-12-How to set up a datetime Index for time series analysis.markdown

 time_series['Date'] = pd.to_datetime(time_series['Date'])

 ```
 This step only converts the column to the datetime64[ns] structure, but doesn't make it the index.
 We have to do that separately using more code.
+Also, the date column name within the brackets is case sensitive, something to be mindful of when you're working with your dataFrame columns in the future.

-Side note-This method is helfpul to see because it shows you how to act on columns within your dataFrame, useful in many other types of analysis.
+Side note-this method is helfpul to see because it shows you how to act on columns within your dataFrame, useful in many other types of analysis.
 I use this heavily in my work.

-Next, we set the date column as the index
+Next, we set the date column as the index.

 **Here's the code:**